MakingSense/makingsense.github.io/3-working-with-git/solve-merge-and-rebase-conflicts.md

 ![Fix the third conflict](solve-conflicts-12-rebase-conflict-3.png)

 And conflicts with the third commit.
-When all `branch-b` commits are applied, the rebase finish.
+When all `branch-b` commits are applied on top of `branch-a`, the rebase finish.

 ![Rebase is done](solve-conflicts-13-rebase-done.png)

-You can download this repository with all the and tags the commits in <https://github.com/MakingSense/resolve-conflicts-demo.git>
+You can download this repository with all the commits, branches and tags from <https://github.com/MakingSense/resolve-conflicts-demo.git>